Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.

 Sections 34 to 42 of the UFFRPBA detail various aspects surrounding the making of regulations implementing this Act, including:

-The February 2021 reform proposal included a number of details on the forthcoming legislative amendments while noting that no requirements regarding the use of the official languages as languages of service and work within federally regulated private businesses currently exist.104 In March 2021, the federal government appointed an expert panel to study criteria for inclusion in future legislation and regulations.105 The expert panel’s findings were not made public.
+The February 2021 reform proposal included a number of details on the forthcoming legislative amendments, while noting that no requirements regarding the use of the official languages as languages of service and work within federally regulated private businesses currently exist.124 In March 2021, the federal government appointed an expert panel to study criteria for inclusion in future legislation and regulations.125 The expert panel’s findings had not yet been made public at the time of writing.

 In addition, clause 63 adds section 41.1 to the UFFRPBA to specify that the powers of the Commissioner of Official Languages to enter into compliance agreements with and make orders respecting federally regulated private businesses in regions with a strong francophone presence will apply on the date fixed by order of the Governor in Council.

-Clauses 64 to 67 of Bill C‑13 provide for related amendments to the CLC in order to:
+Clauses 64 to 67 provide for related amendments to the CLC in order to:

 Clause 68 provides that, before the UFFRPBA comes into force, the Minister of Canadian Heritage may take any measures or carry out any activity in Canada that the Minister considers necessary for the administration of the UFFRPBA, for promoting the rights set out in sections 7(1) and 9(1) and for providing assistance, education and information to federally regulated private businesses in relation to those rights.